Please wait while the search results are loading...

 The Energy Industry Invests in Storage Battery Technologies with an Eye on Distributed Power and Renewables, Business and Industry Trends Analysis

 The development of large-scale storage systems (often in the form of giant batteries) scattered around electric transmission grids would mean that generating companies could create excess power during periods of slow demand, store that electricity and then sell it through the grid a few hours later when demand picks up.
 It would also mean that spikes in demand, such as that caused by a massive number of air conditioners turned on during an extremely hot summer afternoon, could be served quickly by drawing on stored power.

-Former U.S. Energy Secretary Steven Chu believes that America must eventually increase storage of all types to provide 10,000 gigawatts of backup electricity, compared to the 25 gigawatts stored today.
+Rapid growth in the number of large battery storage systems is occurring.
 California utility PG&E was granted approval by the California Public Utilities Commission to replace three gas plants with two major battery storage projects.
 One is a project from Vistra Corp. (vistracorp.com) which came online in early 2021.
 Called the Moss Landing Energy Storage Facility, its capacity was increased in a second phase completed in August 2021, bringing the facility's total capacity to 400 megawatts/1,600 megawatt-hours.
 A third expansion phase was completed in August 2023, which added another 350 MW/1,400 MWh in capacity.
-Moss Landing’s total capacity is now 50 MW/3,000 MWh.
+Moss Landing’s total capacity is now 750 MW/3,000 MWh.
 The other project, Elkhorn Battery, was completed in April 2022.
 It is a 182.5 MW/730 MWh Tesla Megapack battery energy storage system (BESS).
 According to the Energy Information Administration (EIA), America’s battery storage capacity in the U.S. will soar from only 9 gigawatts either planned or operating in 2021 to 30 gigawatts by 2030.

 SPOTLIGHT: Form Energy, Inc.

 Startup Form Energy (formenergy.com) launched a rechargeable iron-air battery in 2021 capable of delivering electricity for 100 hours at system costs competitive with conventional power plants, and at less than 1/10th the cost of commonly used lithium-ion batteries.
 Made from iron, this new, front-of-the-meter battery can be used continuously over a multi-day period, at costs of less than $6 per kilowatt-hour of storage.
+In 2024, the firm began an expansion of its Form Factory 1.
+When complete, expected by 2028, the plant will have a production capacity of 500 megawatts.

 Battery systems such as these not only add reliability to an electric grid, they also may lower costs and improve efficiency.
 If advanced batteries are eventually developed that capture significant volumes of solar- and wind-generated electricity for later use, the benefits would be immense.
 A major battery research effort is underway by multiple companies and government agencies worldwide.